-Editor’s Note: This piece was originally published in November 2017.
-It was revised February 2021 with updated statistics and new information.
+Editor’s Note: This piece was revised in November 2022 with updated statistics and new information.

 The family farm is a symbol steeped in nostalgia – hazy harvest evenings, food grown from the land we’re all so proud to call home and knowledge and wisdom passed down through generations.

 Family farms can’t help but be multi-generational operations.
-And while the cultural perception of millennials has long been one of foolish kids recklessly spending their money on avocado toast, the reality is that the oldest millennials are celebrating their 40th birthdays.
+And while the cultural perception of millennials has long been one of foolish kids recklessly spending their money on avocado toast, the reality is that the oldest millennials have recently celebrated their 40th birthdays.

 Even with that understanding, it’s undeniable that the average farmer is still older than even the oldest millennials.
-The average farmer in Canada is 55 years old (57 in the US).
-However, farmers over the age of 55 in Canada account for only 54% of the total number of farm operators – meaning that Gen X, Millennials (and eventually Gen Z), represent a large portion of the audience that ag brands need to focus on reaching.
-And though farm operators under the age of 45 account for only 20% of farmers in the United States, this proportion is destined to change quickly in the coming years, with more than a third of US farmers aged 65 or older.
+The average farmer in Canada is 58 years old (58 in the US).
+However, farmers over the age of 55 in Canada account for 60% of the total number of farm operators – meaning that Gen X, Millennials (and eventually Gen Z), represent a large portion of the audience that ag brands need to focus on reaching.
+And though farm operators under the age of 45 account for only 33% of farmers in the United States, this proportion is destined to change quickly in the coming years, with more than a third of US farmers aged 65 or older.

 Brands increasingly find themselves in the position of needing to effectively reach farmers across a wide range of ages, interests, and consumer habits.
 How do you do that effectively?